tormol/AIS/README.md

 ### Get all known information about a ship based on its [MMSI](https://en.wikipedia.org/wiki/Maritime_Mobile_Service_Identity)

-`/api/v1/with_mmsi/$MMSI`.
-The MMSI cannot conain spaces or hyphens.
+`/api/v2/with_mmsi/$MMSI`.
+The MMSI cannot contain spaces or hyphens.
 If a ship with the MMSI is known, the response will be a GeoJSON `FeatureCollection` with one or two features: The first is a point with all the properties of the ship:

 | name | type | example value | description |